aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/add-pie-chart-aspose-slides-java/_index.md

 ## Implementation Guide
 Below we break the solution into two features: adding a pie chart and accessing its data workbook.

-### Feature 1: Creating a Presentation and Adding a Chart
+### Feature 1: creating a presentation and adding a chart
 #### Overview
 This part shows how to create a new presentation and **add a pie chart** to the first slide.